TyrenDe/streamdeck-timerandclock/README.md

 # streamdeck-timerandclock
-A C# Stopwatch implementation for the Elgato Stream Deck device.
+A C# Stopwatch and Clock implementation for the Elgato Stream Deck device.

 ## Dependencies
 This library uses the [streamdeck-client-csharp](https://github.com/TyrenDe/streamdeck-client-csharp) wrapper